 Ability Score Improvement (Level 4)

-You can improve an ability by two points, or two abilities by one point each.
-You can increase your ability score again at levels 8, 12, 16, and 19.
+At Paladin level four, you gain some flexibility with ability scores.
+You can improve one ability score by two points, or two abilities by one point each.
+You can increase your ability scores again at levels 8, 12, 16, and 19.

 Extra Attack (Level 5)